-A Singular Full Stack Vulnerability Management (VM) Solution Yields a Plurality of Benefits
+A Singular Full Stack Vulnerability Management (VM) Platform Yields a Plurality of Benefits

 Benefit #1 – Consolidated View of Risk – Consolidation of risk data across the stack delivers a consolidated view of risk so one can focus on what matters.